ossf/scorecard/docs/checks.md

 - Attach the signature file next to the release archive.
 - For GitHub, check out the steps [here](https://wiki.debian.org/Creating%20signed%20GitHub%20releases).

-## Signed-Tags

-This check looks for cryptographically signed tags in the last 5 tags.
-Signed tags attest the author of a commit.
-A low score is considered 'Medium' risk.
-The check does not verify the signature itself and currently relies on GitHub's verification.

-**Remediation steps**
-- Generate a new signing key.
-- Add your key to your source hosting provider.
-- Configure your key and email in git.
-- Publish the tag and then sign it with this key.
-- For GitHub, check out the steps [here](https://docs.github.com/en/github/authenticating-to-github/signing-tags#further-reading).

 ## Token-Permissions

 This check tries to determine if a project's GitHub workflows follow the principle of least privilege, i.e. if the GitHub tokens are set read-only by default.